-The following table identifies the members of our Audit and Examination, Compensation/Human Resource, and Governance and Nominating Committees as of February 28, 2022.
-All members of each committee are independent in accordance with the listing standards of the Nasdaq Stock Market, except for Mr. Black, the Company's Chief Executive Officer and President, who serves on the Governance and Nominating Committee.
+The following table identifies the members of our Audit and Examination, Compensation/Human Resource, and Governance and Nominating Committees as of February 27, 2023.
+All members of each committee are independent in accordance with the listing standards of the Nasdaq Stock Market.
 Based on the number of independent directors currently serving on the Compensation/Human Resource Committee and Governance and Nominating Committee, the Company believes that the functions of these committees are sufficiently performed by the current members.
 The Board's Audit and Examination, Compensation/Human Resource, and Governance and Nominating Committees each operate under a separate written charter that is approved by the Board of Directors.
 Each committee reviews and reassesses the adequacy of its charter at least annually.
-The charters of all three committees are available in the Corporate Governance section of our website (www.firstcitizensbank.com).
+The charters of all three committees are available in the Corporate Governance section of our website (www.firsteitizensbank.com).

-Director Audit and Examination Committee Compensation/ Human Resource Committee Governance and Nominating Committee
+Audit and Examination Compensation/ Human Resource Governance and Nominating

-Randall E. Black X
+Director Committee Committee Committee

-Robert W. Chappell X X
+Robert W. Chappell X Х

-Rinaldo A. DePaola X X
+Rinaldo A. DePaola Х X

-Thomas E. Freeman X X X
+Thomas E. Freeman Х Х Х

-Roger C. Graham, Jr. X
+Roger C. Graham, Jr. Х

+Janie M. Hilfiger Х Х

 E. Gene Kosa X

-R. Joseph Landy X X
+R. Joseph Landy Х Х

-Christopher W. Kunes X X
+Christopher W. Kunes Х Х

-Alletta M. Schadler X X
+Alletta M. Schadler Х Х

-Number of Meetings in 2021 6 6 10
+Number of Meetings in 2022 6 5 10

-^{} Denotes Chairperson
+Denotes Chairperson

 Audit and Examination Committee.
 The Audit and Examination Committee oversees the Company's accounting and financial reporting processes.
 It meets periodically with the independent registered public accounting firm, management and the internal auditors to review accounting, auditing, internal control structure and financial reporting matters.
-The Audit and Examination Committee does not have an "audit committee financial expert" as defined by the rules of the Securities and Exchange Commission (the "SEC").
-However, the Board of Directors believes that each Audit and Examination Committee member has sufficient knowledge in financial and auditing matters to serve on the committee.
+Roger Graham serves as the financial sophistication designee as defined by the rules of the Securities and Exchange Commission (the "SEC").
+The Board of Directors believes that each Audit and Examination Committee member has sufficient knowledge in financial and auditing matters to serve on the committee.
 The committee has the authority to engage legal counsel or other experts or consultants as it deems appropriate to carry out its responsibilities.
 The report of the Audit and Examination Committee required by the rules of the SEC is included in this proxy statement.
 See "Report of the Audit and Examination Committee."